jeremyrrose/record-collection/StepThree.md

 });
 ```

-Now, because you understand what's going on here, you can tell that this server still won't work until we put some crucial info into a `.env` file.
+Now, because you totally understand what's going on here, you can tell that this server still won't work until we put some crucial info into a `.env` file.
 Here's a fun new way to do that with one command in your terminal:

 ```bash
 echo -e "PORT=3000\nNODE_ENV=development" >> .env